TabotCharlesBessong/credit_card/roadmap.md

     *   **Benefits:** Easier to understand, maintain, test, and scale individual parts of the application.

 3.  **Security Best Practices:**
     *   **Input Validation:** On both client and server sides to prevent injections and unexpected data.
+Utilize Yup for schema validation on the backend.
     *   **Password Hashing:** Always use strong hashing algorithms like `bcrypt`.
     *   **JWT Security:** Use short-lived access tokens with refresh tokens (if applicable), store tokens securely (HTTP-only cookies for web, `AsyncStorage` for mobile with caution).
     *   **Data Encryption:** Encrypt sensitive data at rest and in transit (HTTPS).